nhsconnect/ITK3-Messaging-Distribution/pages/overview/overview_release_notes.md

 **Specification Structure**

 The specification Structure has been changed due to the changes the response messages.
+Updated diagrams to allow for new response structure.

 **Error Codes**